 - Parking is not provided for event guests or organizers and passes cannot be distributed from JMU Libraries service points.
-Event organizers should contact JMU Parking to seek parking options.
+Event organizers should contact JMU Parking and Transit Services to seek parking options.

 - Requests to serve food at events held in library facilities will be evaluated on a case-by-case basis.
 JMU, through contract with ARAMARK Corporation, maintains exclusive right to provide food service on all university property.

 - Alcohol use is prohibited at events held by JMU and community organizations and groups in JMU Libraries facilities.

 - During times of inclement weather, it may be necessary for the libraries to close early, open late, or remain closed all day.
 When JMU Libraries or JMU announces an official closure or late opening, all events in the library facilities during the time of that closure will be cancelled.

 - The library facility should be left as found before the event.
 Furniture should be returned to its original placement, trash should be deposited in appropriate receptacles or removed, and all items used for the event must be removed from the facilities.

 - Signs on the day of the event notifying guests of event location may be posted in the library facility with prior approval.

 - Flyers advertising events ahead of time may be posted on the public bulletin boards in accordance with JMU policy 3104.

 Process for Requesting Permission for JMU Libraries Facilities Use

 Due to limited staffing and space constraints, external requests to host information tables, meetings or events in Libraries spaces will not be accepted during the 2022-2023 academic year.
 To find other available spaces on campus, visit JMU Event Management‘s VirtualEMS system.